Skip to main content

 • you do not return the full deposit and your tenant disagrees with this

-The company will ask you to pay the disputed amount into a designated account.
+The deposit protection scheme will ask you to pay the disputed amount into an account.
+The account will be one they choose.
 You must do this within five days.
-The company will also ask you to explain why you think this money should be paid to you.
+They will also ask you to explain why you think this money should be paid to you.

 Was this page helpful?